YannickLefaivre/react-modal-component/README.md

 React Modal Component is a fully customizable modal.

-> I followed the tutorial ["Creating a library of React components using Create React App"](https://hackernoon.com/creating-a-library-of-react-components-using-create-react-app-without-ejecting-d182df690c6b) in order to create this package.
+> I followed this two tutorials: ["Creating a library of React components using Create React App"](https://hackernoon.com/creating-a-library-of-react-components-using-create-react-app-without-ejecting-d182df690c6b) and ["Publish React components as an npm package"](https://levelup.gitconnected.com/publish-react-components-as-an-npm-package-7a671a2fb7f) in order to start the creation of this package.

 ## 1. Installation